 There have been complaints that landbank employees and friends of Rokakis and Frangos have taken advantage of the public offices they hold and political relationships for their pick of the more than 100,000 homes taken from others since 2006 for pennies on the dollar or nothing.
 That doesn’t include the more than 40,000 homes Rokakis used his third party tax lien law to foreclose on between 1998 and 2005.

-Rokakis’ Western Reserve Conservancy released a report in July 2018 showing how 80 percent of the 140,000 were black; and that more than 40 percent of people whose homes were taken were eastsiders in Cleveland, East Cleveland, Cleveland Heights, Euclid, South Euclid and University Heights.
+Rokakis’ Western Reserve Conservancy released a report in July 2018 showing how 80 percent of the 140,000 were American Negro; and that more than 40 percent of people whose homes were taken were eastsiders in Cleveland, East Cleveland, Cleveland Heights, Euclid, South Euclid and University Heights.

 The U.S. Department of Justice’s (USDOJ) November 28, 2018 indictment of Kenneth Tyson appears not only to confirm the truth of the suspicions; but shockingly exposes a more extensive network of public officials using their public offices to steal and repair homes; and avoid paying property taxes.